microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Update-MgComplianceEdiscoveryCaseCustodian.md

               - `[SiteUrl <String>]`: The SharePoint URL for the site that contains the item.
               - `[TenantId <String>]`: The unique identifier (guid) for the tenancy.
               - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).
-            - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource.
+            - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource or the parent list of the listItem resource.
 The value is the same as the id property of that [site][] resource.
 It is an opaque string that consists of three identifiers of the site.
 For OneDrive, this property is not populated.
           - `[WebUrl <String>]`: URL that displays the resource in the browser.
 Read-only.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[Activities <IMicrosoftGraphItemActivityOld[]>]`: The list of recent activities that took place under this drive.